nghttp2/nghttp2/doc/python.rst

     :func:`spdylay_session_send` about the callback functions invoked
     from this method.

+    The :py:class:`CallbackFailureError` will be raised if the callback function failed.

 .. py:method:: Session.recv(data=None)

     Receives frames from the remote peer.
 This method receives as